capistrano/rvm/README.md

 ## Usage

-Require in Capfile to use the default task:
+Require in Capfile to always use `rvm:hook` task:

     # Capfile
     require 'capistrano/rvm'

 And you should be good to go!
+All tasks will be rvm-aware.

+Or, If you prefer to manually manage RVM integration at the task level:

+    # Capfile
+    require 'capistrano/rvm/no_hook'

+With this approach, you must explicitly set `rvm:hook` as a prequisite for tasks requiring RVM support:

+    before TASKNAME, 'rvm:hook'

+You may aletnatively use the convenience method `with_rvm`:

+    with_rvm TASKNAME

+Multiple tasks may be supported in one line:

+    with_rvm TASKNAME1, TASKNAME2, TASKNAME3

 ## Configuration